NE-/Learning_Notes/Languages/Assembly/Z80/General.md

 - During `LD A,I` and `LD A,R` `P/V` set with value of `IFF2` (Interrupt Enable Flip-Flop) for storage or testing.
 - When inputting byte from I/O device with `IN r,(C)`, `P/V` adjusted to indicate data parity.
 ## Half Carry Flag (H)
-- Set or Cleared deending on the carry and borrow status between bits 3 and 4 of an 8-bit arithmetic operation.
+- Set or Cleared depending on the carry and borrow status between bits 3 and 4 of an 8-bit arithmetic operation.
-- Used by DAA to correct result of packed BCD add or sub operation.
+- Used by `DAA` to correct result of packed `BCD` add or sub operation.
-- Set if ADD Carry occurs from bit 3 to 4.
-SUB if a borrow from bit 4 occurs.
+- Set if `ADD` Carry occurs from bit 3 to 4. `SUB` if a borrow from bit 4 occurs.
-- Reset if ADD no cCarry occurs from bit 3 to 4.
-SUB no borrow from bit 4 occurs.
+- Reset if `ADD` no Carry occurs from bit 3 to 4. `SUB` no borrow from bit 4 occurs.
 ## Zero Flag (Z)
 - Set if result is 0, reset otherwise.
 - Arithmetic: set if Accumulator is 0.